 — Steve Donoghue, Project Design Manager

-Honor Award - Steel Design
+Honor Award in Steel Design

 AIA Michigan